5 min. to read.

 It’s worth the cost.
 We’ll do whatever it takes.
 We’ll do anything to get there.

 I’ve felt that!
 Relationship goals.
 Financial goals (a big and stressful one for me).
-Goals around my work as a pastor (all good, right?!)
+Goals around my work as a pastor (all for the greater good, right?!)
 It’s so easy to think that the goal is so good, so helpful, so right, that any cost is worth paying.
 I suspect that’s the heart of Jesus’ temptations, too.

 Lent invites us to choose love over power.
 This way is life.